MasoniteFramework/docs/README.md

 * Service Providers to easily add functionality to the framework.
 * Extremely simple static files configured and ready to go.
 * Active Record style ORM called Masonite ORM.
-* An extremely useful command line tool called craft commands.
+* An extremely useful command line tool to assist in your development tasks.
 * Extremely extendable.

 These, among many other features, are all shipped out of the box and ready to go.
 Use what you need when you need it.